nguyentran0212/iegems-website/_posts/2024-10-12-review-AFUL-Performer7.md

 - Localiation: distance, internality, localisability
 - Reverberation

-*How does XXXX position instruments in a complex, 3D-sounding recording?
+*How does P7 position instruments in a complex, 3D-sounding recording?
 (Sample tracks: [Original Sound Effect Track - Memory from Gundam Seed Destiny OST album](https://www.youtube.com/watch?v=PhJWAWqExQs))*

-*How does XXXX convey a sense of space in spacious recordings?
+*How does P7 convey a sense of space in spacious recordings?
 (Sample tracks: [Shadow of Baar Dau](https://www.youtube.com/watch?v=RXcLuLQ_5oM))*

-*How does XXXX handles sound positioning in FPS games?*
+*How does P7 handles sound positioning in FPS games?*

-*On the scale from good (Blessing 2) to great (CFA Andromeda 2020) to outstanding (AFUL Cantor), how good is the stereo imaging and soundstage of XXXX?*
+*On the scale from good (Blessing 2) to great (CFA Andromeda 2020) to outstanding (AFUL Cantor), how good is the stereo imaging and soundstage of P7?*

 _____